DigitalPublishingToolkit/Money-Lab-Reader/docs/2_2-RobinHood.md

 Robin Hood challenges this debt mechanism of control and of limiting our future.
-We also offer this other group of people a possibility of income, which is not tied to the necessity to work.
+We also offer this other group of people a possibility of income, which is not tied to the necessity of work.
 An access to money as capital.
 It is a very concrete opening of the field of possibility.
 It is an element of independence.
-That is why we can talk about democratization of finance.
-Or of profanation of finance: of taking something sacred, which we are not allowed to touch or which only the priests can touch and understand – just think about the economy, the financial market and its priests today – and returning it to common use and play.
+That is why we can talk about democratization of finance or of profanation of finance.
+By taking something sacred, which we are not allowed to touch or which only the priests can touch and understand – just think about the economy, the financial market and its priests today – we are returning it to common use and play.

 **Pekka:** Robin Hood has been described as a ‘freak in the world of